openedx/edx-documentation/en_us/shared/video/prepare_video/obtain_transcript.rst

   your course is on Edge, you cannot use the integrated video transcript functionality in Studio.
 Instead, you send your videos to the transcript provider, and the provider sends you the completed transcripts.
-You later upload the transcripts when you :ref:`create a video component<Create a Video Component>`.
+You later upload the transcripts when you :ref:`create a video component<Add a Video and Transcript>`.

   If your course is on Edge, integrated transcript functionality is not available even if you work with 3Play Media or cielo24.